Integral action for bilinear systems with application to counter current heat exchanger: Abstract

 \section{Abstract}

 In this study, we propose a robust control strategy for a counter-current heat exchanger.
 The primary objective is to regulate the outlet temperature of one fluid stream by manipulating the flow rate of the second counter-current fluid stream.
 By leveraging the energy balance equations, we develop a structured bilinear system model derived by using a uniform spatial discretization of each stream into a cascade of homogeneous volumes and by considering the heat transfer and convective phenomena within the exchanger.
-We introduce three control strategies: (i) an enhanced forwarding-based controller, (ii) an output feedback controller incorporating a state observer, and (iii) a purely integral control law.
+We introduce two control strategies: (i) an output feedback controller incorporating a state observer and (ii) a purely integral control law.
 The effectiveness of the proposed control strategy is validated through real experiments on a real heat exchanger.